asasmoyo/yii-simplesamlphp/README.md

 }
 ```
+Now you can login via site/login and logout via site/logout.
 You need to specify `simplesamlphpComponentName` with your component name which you register `components/Simplesamlphp.php` and `redirectAfterLogin` and `redirectAfterLogout` with a route where you want to be redirected after login / logout.